project-gemmi/gemmi/docs/mol.rst

   it returns the symmetric image of ``pos`` that is nearest to ``ref``.
   The last argument can also be set to ``Asu::Same`` or ``Asu::Different``.

+* ``UnitCell::find_nearest_pbc_image(const Position& ref, const Position& pos, int image_idx)`` --
+  similar to the function above, but takes the index of symmetry transformation as an argument and finds only the unit cell shift.
+The section about :ref:`neighbor search <neighbor_search>` has an example of usage.

 The unit cell can be used to determine interplanar spacing *d*:sub:`hkl` in the reciprocal space (the resolution corresponding to a reflection):